ucb-ee290c/fa18-ble/README.md

 Matlab code demonstration: ``fliplr(dec2bin(hex2dec('8E89BED6'),32))``

 ### Header
-The PDU header contains 6 parts: PDU type, RFU, RxAdd, TxAdd, ChSel and Length
+The PDU header contains 6 parts: PDU type, RFU, RxAdd, TxAdd, ChSel and Length.
 ![blockDiagram](doc/image/pdu_header.png)
 #### PDU type
-Our project adopts `ADV_NONCONN_IND` in LE 1M packet implementaion
+Our project adopts `ADV_NONCONN_IND` in LE 1M packet implementaion.
 ![blockDiagram](doc/image/pdu_type.png)
 #### RFU
-Reserved for future use in Spec v.05
+Reserved for future use in Spec v.05.
 #### RxAdd, TxAdd
 0 means public address, 1 means randomized address.
 Set both to 0 in this project.
 #### ChSel
-Not used in this project
+Not used in this project.
 #### Length
 Indicate the size of payload in bytes/octets.
 The length should be larger than 6 (reserved for advertising address) and less than 37.
 For example, if we have 6 for address, 3 for headers, 6 for payload, then PDU_length is 15.
-Similar to AA, the transmition start with LSB, so length 15 is 11110000 to keep the correct order
+Similar to AA, the transmition start with LSB, so length 15 is 11110000 to keep the correct order.

 ### CRC
 For this part, please refer to [CRC](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/crc.md).